 Should I be concerned about what my pigeon or dove eats?

-Pigeons and doves eat a variety of grains, seeds, greens, berries, fruits, and will occasionally eat insects, snails and earthworms in the wild.
+Wild pigeons and doves eat a variety of grains, seeds, greens, berries, fruits, and will occasionally eat insects, snails and earthworms.

 Fruits and Vegetables

-Finely chopped vegetables and greens plus some fruit should be offered as part of the daily diet.
-Pale vegetables, with a high water composition (i.e. iceberg or head lettuce, celery) offer very little nutritional value.
-Avocado is reported to be potentially toxic.
+Finely chopped vegetables and greens, plus smaller amounts of fruit, should be offered as part of a pigeon’s or dove’s daily diet.
+Pale vegetables, with a high water composition (i.e., iceberg or head lettuce, celery) offer very little nutritional value and should not be offered.
+Avocado is reported to be potentially toxic to birds and should not be offered.

 Fruits and vegetables must be washed thoroughly to remove chemicals.
-Cut them into manageable pieces depending on the size of the bird.
-It is not necessary to take the skin off.
-Offer fruits and vegetables in a separate dish.
-If your bird appears to develop a particular fancy for one food item, reduce its volume or stop feeding it temporarily to promote the eating of other foods.
+Unlike hook-billed parrots, pigeons and doves have small beaks, so vegetables and fruits should be shred or cut up into tiny, manageable pieces.
+Fruits and vegetables should be offered in a separate dish from pellets and other foods.
+If your bird appears to develop a particular fancy for one food item, reduce its volume, or stop feeding it temporarily to promote the consumption of other foods.

 Fresh clean water must be available at all times.
 Depending on the quality of your tap water, you might consider the use of bottled water.
 Dishes must be cleaned thoroughly every day with soap and water.